Behaviour Management: What makes the Pivotal approach different?

 Learners are never passed up the hierarchy.
 We have innovative approaches to ensure teachers at the classroom level remain in charge of the incident.

+Due to this our approach.
 There are no detentions, segregation rooms, physical restraints or punitive punishments.
-Adults and learners have structured restorative conversations.
+Therefore adults and learners have structured restorative conversations.

-We rigorously evaluate the impact of the programmes on teachers, learners.
+Finally we evaluate the impact of the programmes on teachers with regards to Behaviour Management, learners.
 Our focus is on tracking and increasing learning hours for all learners.
-Data is used to drive cultural change.
-Everyone can see the impact that their efforts are making.
+Additionally data is used to drive cultural change.
+As a result everyone can see the impact that their efforts are making.